Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Summary and Conclusions

 To illustrate the physical content of our master formulas, we have also presented an illustrative phenomenological study of composite structure effects on the quark GPDs of a ${}^{4}\text{He}$ nucleus.
 We apply the master integral (\ref{eq:scalar-gpd-master}) to a static spherical sphere model of the Wigner distribution (\ref{e:static_sphere_1}) and use a quark target model (\ref{eq:quark-target-model}) for the constituent GPDs.
-Although this first exploratory effort is simple, it nonetheless reveals general characteristics of composite structure effects and is of direct relevance to DVCS on light nuclei which is being studied with the ALERT Experiment \cite{Charles2015ALERT,ALERTRunGroup2016}.
-The versatility of the master integrals and their suitability for semi-classical modeling make them a natural starting point for phenomenology for experiments like ALERT.
+Although this first exploratory effort is simple, it nonetheless reveals general characteristics of composite structure effects including Fermi motion and spin-orbit coupling and is of direct relevance to DVCS on light nuclei which is being studied in experiments such as E12-17-012 at JLab\cite{Charles2015ALERT, ALERTRunGroup2016}.
+The versatility of the master integrals and their suitability for semi-classical modeling make them a natural starting point for phenomenology for such experiments.
 Equally important, the results found in this paper will help expand the model space for GPDs in the AI-assisted analysis pipeline developed by the EXCLAIM Collaboration.

 In the future, it will be instructive to analyze the impact of composite structure on various observables and constraints related to the GPDs.
 For one example, GPDs reduce to PDFs in the forward limit, where the effect of the master formula \eqref{eq:scalar-gpd-master} is reduced to a single smearing effect in $x$.
 For another, $x$ integrals of the GPDs make connection with hadronic form factors, and a third interesting consideration is the interaction between composite structure and the polynomiality constraint \cite{Diehl2003}.
-This work constitutes an important step forward in the development and application of the theory of composite structure to hadronic physics.
+By generalizing the impulse approximation for composite nuclei and demonstrating its potential for phenomenology, this work constitutes an important step forward in the development and application of the theory of composite structure to hadronic physics.